iPeer Instructor Guide

 3. Within the "Evaluation Events" box, click Add Event.

-6. In the drop-down menu underneath the type, select which specific evaluation that you will use: either the one you created when you made your own criteria (see the section above for how to do this) or one from another instructor or course.
+6. In the drop-down underneath the type, select which specific evaluation criteria that you will use, either the criteria you have made or existing criteria from another instructor or course.

-• Click Preview to see what any template will look like.
+• Click Preview to see what any template will look in a new tab.

-8. Notify your students that the iPeer evaluation will be available to access from ipeer.elearning.ubc.ca. iPeer cannot send e-mail notifications, so we recommend using Canvas to communicate this message.
+10. Notify your students that the iPeer evaluation event will be available to access from iPeer. iPeer cannot send e-mail notifications, so we recommend communicating this message through Canvas.

 Tips

-• Tell students how peer evaluations will factor into grades, if you are using evaluations this way.
-Stress how evaluations can promote accountability and fairer grading for group work.
+• Tell students how peer assessments will influence their grades, if grades will be impacted.
+You may want to stress how peer assessments can promote accountability and fairer grading for group work.

 Review and release iPeer evaluation outcomes